AgileRL/AgileRL/docs/tutorials/llm_finetuning/sft_dpo_finetuning.rst

 Minimal benchmarking scripts (no CLI args, default configs) are also available at ``benchmarking/benchmarking_sft.py`` and ``benchmarking/benchmarking_dpo.py``.

-The first block of code applies the model's tokenizer to the dataset, and creates an SFT ``DatasetEnv`` environment (``kind="sft"``).
+The first block of code applies the model's tokenizer to the dataset, and creates an SFT ``DatasetEnv`` environment (``objective="sft"``).
 This wraps the dataset so the LLM can be trained easily.

 .. code-block:: python